jjak0b/ansible_farm/docs/index.md

 # jjak0b.ansible_farm Collection

-An ansible tool to provision an host with VMs of different machine, architecture and OS configs and to provision VMs with custom tasks
+An ansible collection used to create a farm of virtual machines and control these with tasks categorized in different provision phases.

+The roles of this collection focus on:

+- Create VM definitions from different configuration files separating platform-specific data and target-specific data
+- Provision an hypervisor host with VMs of different VM definitions
+- Provision a VM (guest) host with **repeateable** and **cachable** provision phases by using **snapshots**
+- **Don't require root privileges** whenever possible and for the use main use cases of this collection don't require root privileges by default.

+The main use case for this collection is to create a VM farm made of different platforms and targets to distribute repeateable and cachable provision phases over these like project builds and testing scripts.

+This collection is flexible so you can use the features it provide also for other purposes.

+All roles of this collection uses some common terms:

+- The `VM configuration` is a convenient object which describes a permutations of all platforms and targets pairs that we need as virtual machines and each of those are going to be generated in the form of `VM definition` object after parsing some `platform and target definitions` files.
+- The `VM definition` object describes the characteristics of a VM about the hardware it emulates, the firmware or OS that is installed onto it and other parameters like credentials and network host configuration.
+It's a combination of `platform` and `target` definitions.
+- The `platform` definition (synonym of OS) is the definition of the used OS, disks, network, credentials, VM components that may be required by the OS.
+This specify also how a resource should be processed and installed later into libvirt.
+- The`target` definition (synonym of machine, architecture of machine) is the definition of emulated hardware components in each `VM definition`, like CPU, RAM, machine type, emulator, etc ...

 The Hypervisor and VM provisioning
 ----------------------------------

-the VMs configurations should be defined in a var file, for example `vms_config.yaml` and these configurations vars should be then provided as input of `roles/parse_vms_definitions` such that generates `VM definitions` items in a `virtual_machines` list.
+the `VMs configurations` should be defined in the hypervisors inventory and these configurations vars should be then provided as input of the `parse_vms_definitions` role such that it generates the `VM definitions` items in a `virtual_machines` list.

+These `VM definitions` should be prepared with the `init_vm_connection` role first, installed using the `kvm_provision` role later and provisioned using the `guest_provision` role finally

-### Usage
+### Standard Usage and How it works

 - For each host of hypervisors
+  - ( optional: Assign `VMs configurations` to the hypervisor host using `roles/vm_dispatcher` )
+  - Provide all `VMs configurations` as input of `roles/parse_vms_definitions`
+    - This will generate a list of `VM Definition` items called `virtual_machines`
-  - For each `vm` item ( for example of `virtual_machines` list ) should be provided as input of:
+  - Each `vm` item of `virtual_machines` should be provided as input of:
+    - `roles/init_vm_connection`
+      - to add a new ansible inventory host entry to the global inventory
+      - to configure the connection to allow the controller to connect to the VM
-    - `roles/init_vm_connection` to add a new ansible host entry to the inventory and define a libvirt network and a DHCP entry for connection such that the vm should be connected to it
+        - Eventually defining a libvirt network and a DHCP entry for connection such that the vm should be connected to it
       - After that
-        - each VM host is added as ansible host
+        - each VM host is added as ansible inventory host
-        - the `VM definition` is added as global `vm`  host var in VM's lifecycle.
+        - the `VM definition` is added as `vm` inventory host var
-        - the hypervisor's inventory host is added as global `kvm_host` host var in VM's lifecycle.
+        - the hypervisor's `inventory_hostname` is added as `kvm_host` inventory host var to keep a reference of its hypervisor node.
         - Each VM host are added to the following ansible groups:
           - `vms`
           - `"{{ vm.metadata.name }}"`
           - `"{{ vm.metadata.platform_name }}"`
           - `"{{ vm.metadata.target_name }}"`
-    - `roles/kvm_provision` to define and install VM resources

 - For each host in `vms` should run:
-  - ( alternatively use `roles/kvm_provision` here to define and install VM resources if `vm` var as `VM definition` object is defined as vm host variable )
+  - Delegated `roles/kvm_provision` to `kvm_host`, to define and install the `VM definition` stored in `vm` inventory host var
   - `roles/guest_provision` to provision the VM with the guest lifecycle

 The VM Guest lifecycle
 ----------------------

-The lifecycle of the provisioned VM runs the following phases:
+The lifecycle of the provisioned VM runs the following workflow:

+0. **Startup**
+   - Start the VM
+   - Wait until connection is ready

-0. **Init** use case phase
+1. **Init** use case phase
-   1. Restore to '**init**' snapshot (if exists)
+   - Restore to a '**init**' snapshot if exists
-   2. otherwise restore or create the '**clean**' snapshot
+   - otherwise fallback to restore or create a '**clean**' snapshot and run the **init** phase:

-      1. **dependencies** phase
+      1. **dependencies** pre-phase
          - Run dependencies tasks (`{{ import_path }}/dependencies.yaml`)
       2. use case phase:
          - Run init tasks `{{ import_path }}/init.yaml`
          - Create 'init' snapshot

-1. **Main** use case phase:
+2. **Main** use case phase:
    - Run main tasks `{{ import_path }}/main.yaml`

-2. **Terminate** use case phase:
+3. **Terminate** use case phase:
-   - Run end tasks `{{ import_path }}/terminate.yaml`
+   - Run end tasks `{{ import_path }}/terminate.yaml` whether the main phase succeeds or fails

+4. **shutdown**
+   - Shutdown gracefully first the VM, otherwise force it

 Where `import_path` is a subpath that match with the most detailited phase file location, according to the target and platform type of the VM.
 The `import_path` is the one in the following priority list path which contains a phase file:
 - `"{{ ( phases_lookup_dir_path, vm.metadata.platform_name, vm.metadata.target_name| path_join }}"`
 - `"{{ ( phases_lookup_dir_path, vm.metadata.platform_name ) | path_join }}"`
 - `"{{ phases_lookup_dir_path }}"`

-A use case may needs specific tasks/vars for a target on platform or only platform; for instance:
+**Why:** A use case may needs specific tasks/vars for a target on platform or only platform; for instance:

 - *debian_11* folder (`vm.metadata.platform_name` value in `platforms/debian_sid.yml`)
     - *amd64* folder (`vm.metadata.target_namevalue )